William Henry Willimon

 William Henry Willimon (born May 15, 1946) is a retired American theologian and bishop in the United Methodist Church who served the North Alabama Conference for eight years.
 He is Professor of the Practice of Christian Ministry and Director of the Doctor of Ministry program at Duke Divinity School.
 He is former Dean of the Chapel at Duke University and is considered by many as one of America's best-known and most influential preachers.
 A Pulpit & Pew Research on Pastoral Leadership survey determined that he was one of the two most frequently read writers by pastors in mainline Protestantism alongside the Roman Catholic writer Henri Nouwen.

 His books have sold over a million copies.
 He is also Editor-At-Large of The Christian Century.
-His 2019 memoir Accidental Preacher was released to wide acclaim, described by Justo L. Gonzalez as "An exceptional example of theology at its best."
+His 2019 memoir Accidental Preacher was described by Justo L. Gonzalez as "An exceptional example of theology at its best."

 Biography

 Bishop Willimon, originally from Greenville, South Carolina and raised at Buncombe Street UMC in Greenville, SC, received a Bachelor of Arts from Wofford College in 1968, a Master of Divinity from Yale Divinity School in 1971, and a Doctor of Sacred Theology from Emory University in 1973.
 He has also received thirteen honorary doctorates, from schools including Colgate, Moravian Seminary, Lafayette, Lehigh, and Westminster.
-Willimon is a member of the Phi Beta Kappa Society.
+Willimon is a member of Phi Beta Kappa society.